yushundong/yushundong.github.io/_pages/prospectivestudent.md

 RAI Lab will start a tentative plan aimming to grant _RAI Fellowship Award_ to FSU students who show significant research excellence in the domain RAI Lab is currently focusing on.
 If you are interested in _RAI Fellowship Award_, please see details below.

 **RAI Fellowship Award**: RAI Lab will provide a one-semester (RAI Fellowship Award) or a two-semester (RAI Fellowship Award with highest honors) funding support to the winners who is selected for the award.
+Awardees will be invited to give a talk at the [Student Seminar hosted at FSU CS Department](https://www.cs.fsu.edu/seminars/).
 Selection will be conducted on a rolling basis.
 At each round of selection, if no candidate meets the rigorous selection criteria in the pool, the award will not be conferred.

 **Qualification**: Only full-time students, including undergraduate, graduate, and PhD students, at Florida State University are qualified for RAI Fellowship Award.